-In our opinion, the financial statements present fairly, in all material respects, the financial position of Apex Resources Inc. (formerly Sultan Minerals Inc.) as at December 31, 2016 and 2015, and its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards.
+In our opinion, the financial statements present fairly, in all material respects, the financial position of Apex Resources Inc. as at December 31, 2017 and 2016, and its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards.